Question from Larry: I was digging through some junk in my basement and found my old 1990s era Gateway computer with Windows 3.1 on it.

 And speaking of loading programs, those early Windows machines rarely had more than two or three programs loaded at any given time.

 Today’s computers typically have a dozen or more running at all times, each of which is probably several orders of magnitude larger than even the largest DOS/Windows 3.1 program.

 Bottom line: While it definitely seems that today’s computers run slower than many of their ancient counterparts, that’s simply a perception instead of reality.

 If you were to try to load even one modern Windows program onto an old Windows 3.1 PC (assuming the hardware could even run it, which it can’t), it would choke the machine and bring it right to its knees.

-On the other hand, if you were to install DOS and Windows 3.1 on your new Dell laptop and run some of your old programs everything would run lightning fast.
+On the other hand, if you could install DOS and Windows 3.1 on your new Dell laptop and run some of your largest old programs everything would run lightning fast.

 In fact, those programs would finish their tasks so quickly that it would be virtually instantaneous.

 I hope this helps, Larry.
 Thanks for the awesome question!

 Bonus tip: This post offers a bit of nostalgia about “ancient” rotary-dial telephones.
 Check it out!